"That's it! EVERYONE DIES!"

 - The entire story of Shin Megami Tensei III: Nocturne is based around the premise of rebuilding the Earth after it is transformed into the embryonic, demon-infested Vortex World as the result of an event called the Conception.
 The Earth as you once knew it, and any living thing outside of a small hospital in the middle of Tokyo, is utterly destroyed.
 This happens in the first ten minutes of the game, by the way.

-- In Ratchet & Clank, Chairman Drek tries to do this to Veldin twice- first with the Planet Buster Maximus, and again with the Deplanetizer- the latter being used to blow up his new planet (and him).
+- In Ratchet & Clank, Chairman Drek tries to do this twice- first with the Planet Buster Maximus to destroy Hoven, and again with the Deplanetizer to destroy Veldin- the latter being used to blow up his new planet (and him).